Once you’ve moved on from nappies, it’s all about getting some valuable practise in place.

 Wiping after a wee

 Show your little girl how to take a few sheets of toilet paper from the roll, scrunch it or fold it for use and then wipe, reminding her that it's very important to wipe from front to back to avoid causing infection.
 Teach boys to give a little shake, or even a wipe, to get rid of the last few drops of wee.
+Your child can also use fragrance free Andrex® Gentle Clean Washlets* to feel even cleaner.

 And after a poo

 A toddler’s coordination, ability and full comprehension to effectively wipe after a poo will take a while to develop.
 In the meantime, try letting your little one have a go after you've wiped first, remembering that you may be doing this step long after the other stages of independence are achieved.
+As this stage may take a bit of getting used to for your child, encourage them to use Andrex Washlets to achieve an even better clean.

 Show your child how to pull the right amount of toilet paper off the roll and get it ready for wiping.
 Teach your child to keep wiping until the TP is left clean, using a fresh wad of paper each pass until it’s spotless.
 As your child gets older and dexterity improves, they will be able to handle this task themselves.
 But this is one task you’ll likely be helping with for some time to come.